ykangw/VeriExCiting/README.md

     *   Checks references against Crossref and Google Scholar.
     *   Identifies potentially fabricated citations.
 *   **Reporting:**
-    *   Provides a summary of verified, skipped (non academic reference, such as a goverment website or a dataset), and potentially fabricated references.
+    *   Provides a summary of verified, skipped (e.g., non-academic references, such as a government website or a dataset), and potentially fabricated references.
     *   Outputs results to a CSV file for easy analysis.
-*  **Folder Processing:** Processes all PDF files in a directory in a single run, suitable for academics and teaching assistants in marking senarios.
+*  **Folder Processing:** Processes all PDF files in a directory in a single run, suitable for academics and teaching assistants in marking scenarios.
 *  **Privacy-Conscious:** Only the bibliography section of the PDF is sent to the Google Gemini API.
-This is crucial for complying with university policies that often prohibit uploading student work (which students hold copyright over) to third-party LLM services.
+This is crucial for complying with university policies that often prohibit uploading student work (which students hold copyright for) to third-party LLM services.
 The full text of the paper *is not* uploaded.

 ## Requirements

-1. **Python Libraries:****
+1. **Python Libraries:**

    *   `PyPDF2`: For PDF text extraction.
    *   `pydantic`: For data validation and structuring.
    *   `requests`: For making API requests.
    *   `pandas`: For data analysis and CSV output.
    *   `re`: For regular expressions (text processing).
    *   `unidecode`: For handling accented characters.
    *   `scholarly`: For accessing Google Scholar data.
    *   `tenacity`: For implementing retry logic.